DSC-Capstone/enrollment-23/_staffers/b12-mishne-wang.md

 oldstudent: https://brliu.com/dsc180b-project
 prerequisites: Students should be familiar with neural network architectures and have done projects on deep learning.
 Knowledge of graph neural networks will be a plus but not required.
 time: Wednesday 9-10AM, In-Person
-style: We expect some degree of independence of students in the capstone projects.
-At the beginning, we will give some lectures on the basics of graph neural networks to guide the students.
+style: We expect students to be self motivated to do the reading and coding tasks, and to have some degree of independence in their capstone projects.
+Students are expected to treat the project seriously and devote time to making weekly progress toward their goals.
+We are always happy to discuss and help problem-solve.
 seats: 12
 tag: Graphs and Deep Learning
 ---